Kneesnap/FrogLord/resources/documentation/games/greatquest/modding-gqs-file.md

 [Sequences]
 [[Frog]] # The Action Sequence name prefix.
 [[[WaveAtGeneral]]] # The name of the action sequence.
-(FrogLord will create one named 'Frog[WaveAtGeneral]' when combining the name prefix) hash=0x91A48D4F # This value is random.
-It uniquely identifies this sequence, so the same number should not be used more than once.
-Put down a new hash number for every unique action sequence.
+(FrogLord will create one named 'Frog[WaveAtGeneral]' when combining the name prefix)
 # Beyond this line is the action sequence script.
 See the scripting documentation for more information.
 SetAnimation "C001NRMCONV10.BAE" 0.1 --FirstInSequence
 WaitForAnimation